merenlab/merenlab.org/software/anvio/help/programs/anvi-gen-variability-profile/index.md

   display: true
 ---

 Generate a table that comprehensively summarizes the variability of nucleotide, codon, or amino acid positions.
 We call these single nucleotide variants (SNVs), single codon variants (SCVs), and single amino acid variants (SAAVs), respectively.
-Learn more here: http://merenlab.org/2015/07/20/analyzing-variability/
+Learn more here: http://merenlab.org/2015/07/20/analyzing-variability/.

+See **[program help menu](../../../vignette#anvi-gen-variability-profile)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.

 {% include _toc.html %}